 A TV’s refresh rate is the frequency with which the image reproduces itself every second.
 The standard rate, measured in Hertz, is 60 Hz.
 While this suffices for most content, it can lead to a lag when you’re watching live sports, action-heavy films, and video games.
 Simply put, a higher rate reduces motion blur associated with such content.
 If you enjoy sports or gaming, look for rates of 75Hz or higher, up to 144Hz.
 Rates above 144Hz exist, though the differences may not be easily seen or at all perceptible to the naked eye.

-Most manufacturers, including Sony and LG, enhance the rate with their own technology, leading to higher rates that may reach 240 Hz.
-In these cases, they will boast a number that is a simulated or enhanced while also noting the native number, which will still be from 60 Hz to 120Hz.
+Most companies, including Sony and LG, enhance the rate with their own technology, leading to higher rates that may reach 240 Hz.
+In these cases, they will boast a number that is simulated or enhanced while also noting the native number, which will still be from 60 Hz to 120Hz.
 These technologies work, but keep in mind the difference between their rate and the native number.

 The most important factor when shopping for any type of TV is the screen, both in terms of picture resolution and picture quality.
 Before you start shopping, decide what your ideal resolution is and what type of TV panel you want.